pearlchen/getting-started-guides/ide_setup-xdk/details-upload_run.md

 The first command will edit the mraa-upm config file on the board.
 The last two commands use the board's built-in Opkg package manager to download and update the missing library.

 After updating the MRAA libraries, return to the Intel® XDK.
 Click the "Run" icon again to re-run the project on the device.

----

----

-Look at your Intel® IoT board for a blinking light.

-* **Intel® Galileo Gen 2**

-  A green LED is located near the USB port.

-* **Intel® Edison**

-  The LED is located near the center of the board.

-**Congratulations, you just ran your first Intel® XDK application!**

----